bestia-dev-archived/longan_nano_rust_wsl2_platformio_setup/README.md

 longan-nano = "0.2.0"
 ```

-and most important we have to change the edition in  `[lib]` section from 2015 to 2018 else you get the cryptic error "error[E0433]: failed to resolve: maybe a missing crate longan_nano?":
+and most important we have to change the edition in  `[lib]` section from 2015 to 2018 else you get the cryptic error
+`error[E0433]: failed to resolve: maybe a missing crate longan_nano?`:

 ```toml
 [lib]